If you need help, please call us at 775.787.9411.

 - Access to TANF

 - Referrals to Wanda’s Closet & Diaper Bank

 Residential clients reside in maternity dorm rooms that include bassinets changing tables and exclusive bathrooms

 Once a pregnant woman has delivered, she is offered lactation support, infant care support and sleep safety information.

 Once a client has successfully completed residential treatment she is eligible for STEP2’s Transitional Housing program.
 STEP2’s Transitional Housing (the Lighthouse Campus) has 25 cottages ranging from one, two and three bedrooms.

 A woman and her children move into a fully furnished home (furnished entirely by community donations) and upon successful completion of treatment, she will take all of the furnishings with her when she moves to her next home.

 Children can live with their moms in the cottages and STEP2 partners with courts, CPS and other agencies to support moms in reunifying with their minor children.

-Clients will pay rent (1st month is free, 2nd month is ½ rent and third month is full rent) and are encouraged to stay for a year but are not limited to only a year.
-STEP2 is able to provide positive rental history references for clients who are financially complaint.
+Clients will pay rent (1st month is free, 2nd month is ½ rent and 3rd month is full rent and 4th month is full rent) and are encouraged to stay for a year but are not limited to only a year.
+STEP2 is able to provide positive rental history references for clients who are financially compliant.

 Clients will receive case management services to address monthly budgets, schedule, child care, TANF, resources and future housing.